the-dsw/would-you-rather-app/README.md

 # Would You Rather?: A Game App

-This is the final project for React/Redux course by building a web app that lets a user play the “Would You Rather?” game.
+This is the final project for Udacity's React/Redux course by building a web app that lets a user play the “Would You Rather?” game.

 ## Application Functionality